PATRIC3/p3_docs/docroot/tutorial/metagenomic_binning/metagenomic_output.rst

 thousand genomes whose annotations are known to be of high quality.
 For each role that had consistent associations with other roles, a classifier was produced that could predict, based on the presence or absence of the other roles, how many times the role should appear in the genome.
-The consistency numbers indicate the percent of roles whose number of occurrences match the classifier predictions.
+The consistency numbers indicate the percent of roles whose occurrence counts match the classifier predictions.

 Each bin occupies a single row in its respective table.
 The first and last columns are hyperlinked.
 The link in the first column (red arrow) allows you to view the bin as a genome in PATRIC.
 The link in the